 - liaising with the SENCO to agree : - which pupils in the class are vulnerable learners - which pupils are underachieving and need to have their additional interventions monitored on the vulnerable learners' provision map - but do not have special educational needs. - which pupils (also on the provision map) require additional support because of a special educational need and need to go on the school's SEN list/register.
+To carry out a clear analysis of the pupil's needs, drawing on assessments made and experience of the pupil, their previous progress and attainment, as well as information from the school's core approach to pupil progress, attainment, and behaviour.
 Some of these pupils may require advice/support from an outside professional and, therefore, an Individual Education Plan to address a special educational need (this would include pupils with EHC Plans) - securing good provision and good outcomes for all groups of vulnerable learners by : - providing differentiated teaching and learning opportunities, including differentiated work for EAL pupils which reduces linguistic difficulty whilst maintaining cognitive challenge - ensuring there is adequate opportunity for pupils with special educational needs to work on agreed targets which are genuinely "additional to" or "different from" those normally provided as part of the differentiated curriculum offer and strategies".
-(SEN Code of Practice 2013)

-- ensuring effective deployment of resources including teaching assistant support to maximise outcomes for all groups of vulnerable learners. - o accountable for the progress and development of the pupils in their class. - Staff are aware of their responsibilities towards all vulnerable learners and a positive and sensitive attitude is shown towards all pupils at all times.
+(SEN Code of Practice 2013) - ensuring effective deployment of resources including teaching assistant support to maximise outcomes for all groups of vulnerable learners - o accountable for the progress and development of the pupils in their class - remain responsible for working with the child on a daily basis.
+Where the interventions involve group or one-to-one teaching away from the main class teacher, they should still retain responsibility for the pupil.
+They should work closely with any teaching assistants or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching - staff are aware of their responsibilities towards all vulnerable learners and a positive and sensitive attitude is shown towards all pupils at all times.